 Types of Siphon Coffee Maker

-The mechanism of brewing is the same in all vacuum coffee makers, the only difference between them can be the heat source.
+The mechanism of brewing is the same in all vacuum coffee makers, the only difference between them is the heat source.
 So based on how to heat the water in a siphon coffee brewer, it can be either of the two types i.e. standalone or stovetop.

 A standalone siphon coffee maker comes with its own source of heat, most of the time it’s a burner.
 This burner can be of alcohol or gas.
 This is the real type, which means originally a burner was used for heating purposes.
 The other type which is known as stovetop is a newer type, and it started being used because it makes the process a tad easy.
 So a stovetop can be placed upon an electric or gas stove and that’s it.
-But you have to be careful with the stovetop type, this is because most of the times the chambers of a siphon coffee maker are made of glass which can crack if it comes directly in contact with the stove.
-For this, using a heat diffuser is the best option, it’s a standard procedure.
+But you have to be careful with the stovetop type because the chambers of a siphon coffee maker are made of glass which can crack if it comes directly in contact with the stove.
+For this, using a heat diffuser is the best option, and it’s a standard procedure.

 How it Works?